ganbuan/CyberNotebook/README.md

 + reference-anti-vm-strings-targeting-virtualbox.yml and reference-anti-vm-strings-targeting-virtualpc.yml contain the rules

 ## REMnux
-The <i>REMnux VM</i> is a Linux distro specifically designed to provide a sandbox-like environment for analysing malware.
+The *REMnux VM* is a Linux distro specifically designed to provide a sandbox-like environment for analysing malware.
 It includes tools like Volatility, YARA, Wireshark, oledump, and INETSim.

 ### Use Case: File Analysis
-<i>oledump.py</i> can be used to conduct static analysis on potentially malicious Object Linking and Embedding (OLE2) files, which is proprietary technology of Microsoft.
+*oledump.py* can be used to conduct static analysis on potentially malicious Object Linking and Embedding (OLE2) files, which is proprietary technology of Microsoft.
 These files are used to store multiple data types (e.g. documents, spreadsheets, presentations) into a single file.

 Command syntax: **oledump.py [file]**